rekibnikufesin/marketplace/README.md

 - Head on over to [http://localhost:3000/#/admin](http://localhost:3000/#/admin)

-- 🐞 Known bug: Refresh the page to get it to recognize you as an admin

 - Add an admin or a store owner by adding the ethereum address in the text field and clicking the appropriate button.
 You can even add the current user as a Store Owner

 - Once your marketplace has earned some funds, they can be transferred using the yellow Ethereum button